TownyAdvanced/MapTowny/README.md

 # Pl3xMap-Towny
 A Towny and Pl3xMap add-on Spigot plugin that enables towns to show up on the Pl3xMap.

-**WARNING: This plugin is still in the alpha stage release, so there may be breaking bugs**.
+**WARNING: This plugin is still in the alpha release stage, so there may be breaking bugs**.
 If you encounter any bugs, please report them on the issue tracker.

 ## Dependencies
-This plugin require you to have the following plugins on your server:
+This plugin requires you to have the following plugins on your server:
 - [Pl3xMap](https://github.com/pl3xgaming/Pl3xMap)
 - [Towny](https://github.com/TownyAdvanced/Towny)